MandiZhao/robot-collab/README.md

 ```

 ### Acquire OpenAI/Claude API Keys
-This is required for prompting GPTs and Claude LLMs.
-Put your key string somewhere safely in your local repo, see example code snippet below:
+This is required for prompting GPTs or Claude LLMs.
+You don't necessarily need both of them.
+Put your key string somewhere safely in your local repo, and provide a file path (something like `./roco/openai_key.json`) and load them in the scripts.
+Example code snippet:
 ```
 import openai
 openai.api_key = YOUR_OPENAI_KEY